eric-foster/Arizona_RP_Fivem/README.md

 # Arizona_RP_Fivem
-File Manager for github to filezilla regarding all scripts and files for Arizona RP FiveM
+File Manager for Github to filezilla regarding all scripts and files for Arizona RP FiveM